EOSDIS Cloud Evolution

 The cloud can be commercial (i.e., a pay-per-use system provided through a public cloud provider such as Amazon Web Services [AWS] or Microsoft Cloud) or on-premises (e.g., a local system housed at a business, organization, or agency).
 A key aspect of a commercial cloud is the vast capacity this type of system provides over an on-premise system.

-For NASA EO data, a commercial public cloud offers several advantages.
+For NASA EO data, a commercial public cloud offers advantages to data users.
 For one, a commercial system allows non-NASA users to access NASA-managed archives without the need to download data—an important consideration for enabling research using the tremendous EOSDIS archive.
 In addition, having EOSDIS data in the cloud enables these data to be stored collectively and accessed more easily by users, who can then more efficiently use data from multiple DAACs.
-Finally, a commercial public cloud does not require the need for NASA credentials to process data, which ensures that these data continue to meet the NASA mandate of providing full and open data access.

 Having EOSDIS data in the cloud will not change existing methods of user interaction with these data; it will, however, offer new methods of access not otherwise possible with on-premises platforms.
 To see how this might work, we will first look at how the current EOSDIS data system provides data archiving and dissemination and then examine the potential benefits the cloud provides.

-EOSDIS data currently are stored on-premises at 12 discipline-specific Distributed Active Archive Centers (DAACs), which archive and disseminate data.
-In addition, more than a dozen Science Investigator-led Processing Systems, or SIPS, also process mission-specific data and deliver these data to the appropriate DAAC for archiving and dissemination.
+EOSDIS data currently are stored on-premises at discipline-specific Distributed Active Archive Centers (DAACs), which archive and disseminate data.
+In addition, Science Investigator-led Processing Systems (SIPS) also process mission-specific data and deliver these data to the appropriate DAAC for archiving and dissemination.

 EOSDIS is in the middle of a year-long effort testing various ways data might be archived and disseminated in the cloud.
 EOSDIS requires that any cloud system must be able to provide services in four key areas: